 - A candidate satisfying the eligibility criteria that these colleges have set can apply and wait for the further step.

-- After the result is out, the 2nd Step is of the Group Discussion.
+- After the result is out, the 2nd Step is the Group Discussion.

-- After clearing this GD, there is a Personal Interview for the qualified candidates at the Institute campuses.
+- After clearing this GD, there is a Personal Interview with the qualified candidates at the Institute campuses.

-- It mat happen that some institutions might choose to have both or either of the two as part of their selection process for candidates.
+- It may happen that some institutions might choose to have both or either of the two as part of their selection process for candidates.

 - Scheduled Caste (SC) – 15%